3mcd/web-udp/README.md

 ## Known Issues

-WebSockets are used as the signaling transport via the [`ws`](https://www.npmjs.com/package/ws) package.
-Due to a current issue in the wrtc library, this socket is kept open after the DataChannel is established to forward it's close event (e.g. when a browser tab is closed) in order to terminate hanging UDP connections.
+WebSockets are used as the signaling transport.
+This socket is kept open after the DataChannel is established to forward it's close event (e.g. when a browser tab is closed) in order to terminate hanging `web-udp` connections.
 A keepalive signal is sent periodically to keep the socket open in the case of hosts with connection timeouts.
 The period at which the keepalive signal is sent can be configured via the server's `keepAlivePeriod` option.

 ## License

-Copyright 2018 Eric McDaniel
+Copyright 2023 Eric McDaniel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: